 processes routinely involve the use of a catalyst—a material that speeds up the reaction but is not consumed—to make the process economically feasible.
 However, the high sulfur and aromatic content of fuels such as diesel poses a major technical challenge, because these components can deactivate or &"poison” reforming catalysts.
 No economically feasible reforming catalyst is available for converting heavy hydrocarbons into hydrogen-rich synthesis gas for use in solid oxide fuel cells (SOFC)—a highly efficient, fuel-flexible, and low-emission energy source.
 To minimize catalyst poisoning while maintaining high activity, NETL researchers developed processes for incorporating active metals into the crystal structure of thermally stable materials including pyrochlore and hexaaluminate.
 Substituting various metals into the crystal structure can alter specific properties such as activity, selectivity, and thermal stability.
 This approach minimizes the poisoning effects that compromise traditional catalyst designs, improves performance, and reduces the level of expensive reforming metals.
 Together these inventions help overcome the limitations of current catalysts by efficiently reforming diesel fuel while maintaining thermal stability and resistance to sulfur, aromatics, and carbon formation.
 Through collaboration with industry, academia, and other government agencies, the superior function and value of these catalysts have been demonstrated, and significant advances have been made in development and deployment of commercially viable products.
 For example, NETL is working with Pyrochem Catalyst Corporation to further develop pyrochlore catalysts for use in SOFC auxiliary power units to provide non-propulsion power for vehicles, including long-haul truck transport, and to supply power in several military applications.

 Process for CO2 Capture using Zeolites (U.S. patent 8,128,735).
 Carbon dioxide emitted from coal-fired power plants has been identified as a major factor in climate change.
-As a result, the separation and storage of CO2 from gaseous streams is being investigated as a way to
+As a result, the separation and storage of CO2 from gaseous streams is being investigated as a way to reduce greenhouse gas

 | Low-cost, zeolite-grafted amine sorbents may represent a breakthrough technology for CO2 capture from coal-derived flue gas. |